krbarounis/NTY-bestsellers-classification-project/README.md

 ### Final Model: Logistic Regression

-The model which performed the best in terms of accuracy was Logistic Regression with Sklearn's default parameters (i.e. C of 1 and penalty parameter of L1).
+The model which performed the best in terms of accuracy was Logistic Regression with Sklearn's default parameters (i.e. C of 1 and penalty parameter of L2 (Ridge)).

 ![](/Plots/Confusion_Matrix_Log.png)

 The confusion matrix shows that the model correctly predicted 41 positives and 202 negatives, while incorrectly classifying 20 negatives and 67 positives for a final accuracy score of ~74%.
 Given the class imbalance of the data set, the model performed better when classifying the more frequent class (negatives).

-#### Parameters

-- Penalty: L1 or L2
-EXPLAIN

-- C: C=1/lamdba
-EXPLAIN

 ## Future Improvements:

 - More bestsellers: The NYT API returned multiple duplciate values and due to time constraints, I was not able to gather additional bestsellers in time for modeling.
 As a result, there was class imbalance present in my data set (2/3 of the data were not bestsellers) so the model performed better when classifying negative cases.

-- Different NYT API link: the link I used returned over 32,000 results, after which point I selected only the books that were on a list between 2017 and the present.
-I would like to use a different url which is better suited for returning books within a certain date range.
+- Different NYT API link: The link I used returned over 32,000 results, after which point I selected only the books that were on a list between 2017 and the present.
+This was computationally inefficient as I had to store the entire list from the API and then iterate over it to filter out books that appeared on a list before 2017.
+Given more time, I would have liked to investigated the API further to find a url that was better suited for returning books within a certain date range.

-- Additional features: I would like to use NLP to...